noahjahn/bagels/README.md

 4. Add the directory to your users' `PATH`

-- the file is different depending on your OS.
+- The file is different depending on your OS.
 Examples:

   - .bash_profile
   - .bashrc